Blind Source Separation of Single-Channel Mixtures via Multi-Encoder Autoencoders: Proposed method

 Batch normalization \citep{pmlr-v37-ioffe15} is applied to all layers with the exception of the output of each encoder.
-We apply an L2 regularization loss \eqref{eq: z loss} to the output of each encoder during training as follows to prevent these values from growing too large and causing exploding gradients, a role that batch normalization fills for the hidden layers of each encoder.
+We apply an L2 regularization loss \eqref{eq: z loss} to the output of each encoder during training as follows to prevent these values from growing too large and causing exploding gradients.

 where $\|z^n\|_2^2$ represents the Euclidean norm of some encoding $z^n$ squared, the coefficient $\lambda_{\bm{z}}$ controls the penalty strength, and $h$ represents the size of the encoding (product of the channel size and spatial size).